-This document explains how GreySpark Partners may collect and use your personal information when we deal with you, whether you are a client, a candidate or a supplier.
+This document explains how GreySpark Partners may collect and use your personal information when we deal with you, whether you are a client, prospect, candidate or a supplier.
 It describes what sort of information we collect, how we use it and what rights you have.

 You are encouraged to read this notice so that you know what we are doing with your personal information.